basti-app/basti/.github/ISSUE_TEMPLATE/feature_request.md

 ## Proposed Solution

-[If you have any suggestions on how to implement the feature, provide details or a high-level overview here.]
+[If you have any suggestions on how to implement the feature, provide details or a high-level overview here.
+If not, that's okay too!]

-## Alternatives Considered

-[If you've considered any alternative approaches or solutions, describe them here.]

-## Additional Context

-[Provide any additional information or context that might be helpful in understanding and evaluating the feature request.]

 ## Related Issues/PRs

-[If there are any related issues or pull requests in the repository, reference them here.]
+[If there are any related issues or pull requests, please link to them here.]